AntaresSimulatorTeam/AntaREST/docs/how-to/studies-import.md

 You can also drag and drop the compressed file into the dialog box.

 Once imported, you can see the study in the list of studies.
 Select the "default" workspace to view the imported study.
 You can also search for the study by name using the search input.

 ![studies-import-studies-list.png](../assets/media/how-to/studies-import-studies-list.png)

+> **NOTE:** The properties of the imported study can be modified by clicking on the "More options" button and
+> selecting "Properties".
+You can change the study name, permission, and metadata.
+> Refer to the [Customize Study Properties](studies-create.md#customize-study-properties) paragraph
+> for more information.

+> **NOTE:** It is not possible to modify the version of a study after its import,
+> but you can still upgrade the version of the study.
+> Refer to the [How to Upgrade a Study?](studies-upgrade.md) section for more information.

 ## Importing a Study Using the API Endpoint